 A member of a co-operative society is someone who applies for admittance into the society by purchasing shares in it and is eventually granted registration, membership and a residential unit to occupy.
-Let’s understand the six classes of membership in brief.
+Let’s understand the six kinds of memberships in cooperative societies.

 1. Original Member

 An original member is a person under whose name the membership exists (whose name is on the purchase deed) and is registered as a shareholder and allowed admittance into the society.
 He is the first point of contact for the society and his name is recorded as the primary shareholder on the share certificate.
 If there are any other members nominated after the original member, their names appear subsequently.
 After having purchased the residence (owning shares) in the society, he is considered an ‘Active Member’ if he attends at least one general body meeting in a period of five years, pays his maintenance charges and other society charges on time.

 2. Associate Member

 An associate member is someone who jointly owns the shares/property in the society and whose name appears subsequently after the original member’s name in the share certificate.
 Associate members are admitted into the society after paying the admittance fee of Rs 100.
 Even though the ownership of the residence is not primarily under the associate member’s name, he/she has the right to occupy the residence after the written consent of the original member and (upon written approval) is also allowed to attend the general body meetings of the society.
 Associate members are usually the spouse, parents and children of the original member.

 An associate member can also vote and contest in the election of the housing society and if he/she wins, has the right to be the office-bearer in the Managing Committee of the society as well.
 Keep in mind that any associate member who only paid the admittance fee but does not have joint ownership in the shares/property of the society, cannot contest for the Election.
 As associate membership ceases to exist upon the death or resignation of the member.
 Even if the original member ceases to be a member anymore, the associate membership still holds value as long as they own shares/property in the society.